wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.45.0 =
+New: Log the messages to wp-content/debug.log
+Tweak: Code optimization

 = 1.44.3 =
 Fixed: Import images even when there are linefeeds in the img tags